-DSU Grant Dates occur July 1, October 1, January 1 and April 1 of each year (or the first trading day following such date).
-As the Company maintains a 52-53-week fiscal year ending on the Sunday nearest to June 30, each fiscal year may include three, four or five DSU Grant Dates.
-Fiscal 2018 was a 52-week period, which resulted in our Non-Executive Directors receiving four quarterly DSU grants during the fiscal year on July 3, 2017, October 2, 2017, January 2, 2018 and April 2, 2018.
-The amounts set forth in the "Stock Awards" column represent the aggregate grant date fair value of stock awards granted during fiscal 2018, including dividend equivalents granted on all outstanding unvested stock awards, calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-For additional information on how we account for equity-based compensation, see Note 13 to the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended June 30, 2018 filed with the SEC on August 15, 2018.
-The aggregate number of equity awards outstanding as of fiscal year end for each Non-Executive Director appears in the table on the following page.
+(a) As the Company maintains a 52-53-week fiscal year ending on the Sunday nearest to June 30, each fiscal year may include three, four or five DSU Grant Dates.
+Fiscal 2022 included 53 weeks, which resulted in our Non-Executive Directors receiving five quarterly DSU grants during the fiscal year on July 1, 2021, October 1, 2021, January 3, 2022, April 3, 2022 and July 1, 2022.
+The amounts set forth in the "Stock Awards" column represent the aggregate grant date fair value of stock awards granted during fiscal 2022, including dividend equivalents granted on all outstanding unvested stock awards, calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+For additional information on how we account for equity-based compensation, see Note 13 to the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended June 30, 2022 filed with the SEC on August 12, 2022.
+The aggregate number of equity awards outstanding as of fiscal year end for each Non-Executive Director appears in the table on page 24.